EemanAbbasi/social_transmission_microbiome-/README.md

 - `NOD`: Number of nodes (hosts) in the network.
 - `DEG`: Mean degree of the network.
-- `PN`: Probability of a new connection between nodes (social transmission parameter).
+- `PN`: Probability of a inherited connections.
-- `PR`: Probability of rewiring or removal of connections.
+- `PR`: Probability of random connections.
 - `epsilon`: Environmental acquisition rate.
 - `MICROBIAL_POOL_SIZE`: The number of different microbes that can be assigned to hosts.
 - `path_to_save`: Path to save the simulation results as `.npz` files.